Steven Hoefflin: Career

 In 1972, Hoefflin graduated first in his class from the UCLA Medical School where he was a member of the Alpha Omega Alpha honor society.
 He was the recipient of the UCLA Student Scholastic Achievement Award.

 He continued his education in general surgery and completed a plastic surgery residency training program at the UCLA Medical Center.
 He was the recipient of the coveted Surgical Medal Award.
 Hoefflin is board-certified by the American Board of Plastic Surgery.
 Hoefflin became assistant clinical professor of plastic surgery at UCLA Medical Center in 1979.
 In 1989, he was promoted to associate clinical professor.

 Hoefflin was a member of numerous professional organizations where he regularly taught and lectured, including the American Society for Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.
 He was also a Fellow of the International College of Surgeons, the American College of Surgeons, and the Plastic Surgery Educational Foundation.
 Moreover, he was president of the Los Angeles Society of Plastic Surgeons and of the UCLA Plastic Surgery Society, the latter for 7 years.
 Hoefflin was awarded the UCLA Plastic Surgery Clinical Attending Teacher Award twice — in 1985 and 1986.

 Hoefflin was chief of plastic surgery at Santa Monica-UCLA Hospital Medical Center (1982–1989) and at Brotman Medical Center (1980-1985), and was on the Medical School Admission Committee at the UCLA School of Medicine (1980-1989).

 Celebrity plastic surgeon

 Hoefflin has carried out cosmetic surgery on numerous celebrities, performing a skin graft to Michael Jackson's scalp after the singer was burnt during the filming of a Pepsi commercial in 1984.
-In 1979, Jackson had his first rhinoplasty by Hoefflin.
-He later fell while dancing, broke his nose and complained of breathing difficulties and had a second operation by Hoefflin.
+In 1978, Jackson had his first rhinoplasty by Hoefflin.
 However, his longest celebrity client was Joan Rivers.

 Hoefflin performed a breast reduction, tummy tuck, two nose jobs, cheek implants, a browlift, eyelift, two facelifts, and a chemical peel for Phyllis Diller over several years.